drsutherin/FoRREST/source/source/index.rst

 ..
-Idamous documentation master file, created by sphinx-quickstart on Sun Jun 26 23:54:33 2016.
+FoRREST documentation master file, created by sphinx-quickstart on Sun Jun 26 23:54:33 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Idamous's documentation!
+Welcome to FoRREST's documentation!
 ===================================

 Contents: